Berlin: Nationalities

 National and international migration into the city has a long history.
 In 1685, after the revocation of the Edict of Nantes in France, the city responded with the Edict of Potsdam, which guaranteed religious freedom and tax-free status to French Huguenot refugees for ten years.
 The Greater Berlin Act in 1920 incorporated many suburbs and surrounding cities of Berlin.
 It formed most of the territory that comprises modern Berlin and increased the population from 1.9 million to 4 million.

 Active immigration and asylum politics in West Berlin triggered waves of immigration in the 1960s and 1970s.
 Berlin is home to at least 180,000 Turkish and Turkish German residents, making it the largest Turkish community outside of Turkey.
 In the 1990s the Aussiedlergesetze enabled immigration to Germany of some residents from the former Soviet Union.
 Today ethnic Germans from countries of the former Soviet Union make up the largest portion of the Russian-speaking community.
 The last decade experienced an influx from various Western countries and some African regions.
 A portion of the African immigrants have settled in the Afrikanisches Viertel.
 Young Germans, EU-Europeans and Israelis have also settled in the city.

 In December 2019 there were 777,345 registered residents of foreign nationality and another 542,975 German citizens with a "migration background" (Migrationshintergrund, MH), meaning they or one of their parents immigrated to Germany after 1955.
 Foreign residents of Berlin originate from about 190 countries.
 48 percent of the residents under the age of 15 have a migration background in 2017.
 Berlin in 2009 was estimated to have 100,000 to 250,000 unregistered inhabitants.
 Boroughs of Berlin with a significant number of migrants or foreign born population are Mitte, Neukölln and Friedrichshain-Kreuzberg.
 The number of Arabic speakers in Berlin could be higher than 150,000.
 There are at least 40,000 Berliners with Syrian citizenship, third only behind Turkish and Polish citizens.
 The 2015 refugee crisis made Berlin Europe's capital of Arab culture.
-Berlin is among the cities in Germany that have received the biggest amount of refugees after the 2022 Russian invasion of Ukraine.
+Berlin is among the cities in Germany that received the biggest amount of refugees after the 2022 Russian invasion of Ukraine.
 As of November 2022, an estimated 85,000 Ukrainian refugees were registered in Berlin, making Berlin the most popular destination of Ukrainian refugees in Germany.

-Berlin has a vibrant expatriate community involving, among others, precarious immigrants, seasonal workers, and refugees.
+Berlin has an active expatriate community, for instance increasingly students and highly skilled workers from India.
 Therefore, Berlin sustains a broad variety of English-based speakers.
 Speaking a particular type of English does attract prestige and cultural capital in Berlin.